How to help the victims of the California mudslides

-(CNN)On Tuesday rivers of mud and boulders flooded the streets and homes in Montecito, California.
-At least 17 people were killed and five remain unaccounted for.
+(CNN)Last week rivers of mud and boulders flooded the streets and homes in Montecito, California.
+At least 20 people were killed.

 For ways to make a difference supporting organizations responding to the disaster, click the "take action" button below.

-The mudslides destroyed 65 homes and damaged more than 450 in an area that had already endured the massive Thomas Fire.
+The mudslides destroyed an estimated 65 homes and damaged more than 450 in an area that had already endured the massive Thomas Fire.

 If you live near the areas affected by the mudslides -- or are worried about someone who does -- you can visit the American Red Cross Safe and Well website.
 This reunification tool lets people search for loved ones or indicate that they are safe.